bwagner/simplegmail/README.md

 if message.attachments:
     for attm in message.attachments:
         print('File: ' + attm.filename)
-        attm.save()  # downloads and saves each attachment under it's stored
+        attm.save()  # downloads and saves each attachment under its stored
                      # filename.
 You can download without saving with `attm.download()`

 ```